XRPLF/xrpl-dev-portal/content/tutorial-rippleapi-beginners-guide.md

 This step depends on your operating system.
 We recommend [the official instructions for installing Node.js using a package manager](https://nodejs.org/en/download/package-manager/) for your operating system.
 If the packages for Node.js and `npm` (Node Package Manager) are separate, install both.
 (This applies to Arch Linux, CentOS, Fedora, and RHEL.)

-After you have installed Node.js, you can check whether it's installed by checking the version of the `node` binary from a commandline:
+After you have installed Node.js, you can check the version of the `node` binary from a command line:

 ```
 node --version